Cazenove (ward): Hackney council elections since 2014

 There was a revision of ward boundaries in Hackney in 2014.
 The Cazenove ward expanded slightly to the northeast, taking in part of the Springfield ward.

 July 2024 by-election

 The by-election on 4 July 2024 took place on the same day as the United Kingdom general election.
 It followed the resignation of Eluzer Goldberg.
 Patrick Pinkerton was elected as the new representative for Cazenove.
+Vote share changes displayed are relative to the January 2024 by-election.